Codeconut-Ltd/WordPress-Plugin-Default-Config/wp-content/plugins/codeconutltd-global/readme.txt

 == Credits ==

-This plugin combines a few great public resources into one greater package.
+This plugin combines a few great public resources into one package.

-See: /app/core/lib

 = Authors =